wso2/docs-open-banking/en/docs/install-and-setup/deploy-with-docker.md

     - `obam:9443`
     - `obiam:9446`

 3. When configuring the Key Manager, set the value of `IS_HOST` as `obiam`.
-For an example,
+For example,

     ```
     https://obiam:9446/keymanager-operations/dcr/register